Skip to main content

 Pros of Having a Month to Month Lease Agreement

-A month-to-month lease agreement is ideal if you’re looking for some sort of flexibility.
+A month-to-month rental agreement is ideal if you’re looking for some sort of flexibility.
 Are you looking to sell your property soon or is your tenant only looking for a temporary place to stay?
 If so, a month-to-month agreement could be ideal.

 Besides the flexibility that month to month agreements offer, the following are other benefits to expect: